H4NM/WhoYouCalling/CallMapper/README.md

         #....
         return presentable_data, is_potentially_malicious
 ```
-You can call the class whatever you want, and thereafter add it to the dict `AVAILABLE_APIS` in `calmmapper.py`

 The function `__init__` is invoked when the object of the class is initiated.
 In there, you need to define:
     1. If the API-key is required or not: `self.api_key_required = True`
     2. Should you lookup IPs, domains or both: `self.lookup_types = [LookupType.IP, LookupType.DOMAIN]`